Palau travel guide

 Read best practice when travelling with medicines on TravelHealthPro.

-Healthcare facilities in Palau
+Healthcare in Palau

 Health facilities in Palau are adequate for routine medical care.
 The only national hospital is Belau National Hospital in Koror, which is less than 2 hours from most locations.
 The hospital has a hyperbaric chamber to treat patients in diving accidents and can carry out operations.